WELCOME TO CID!

-Welcome to CID, a school where children, birth to age 12, who are deaf and hard of hearing learn to listen, talk and read.
+Welcome to CID, where children, birth to age 12, who are deaf and hard of hearing learn to listen, talk and read.
 We prepare children to participate and succeed in their neighborhood schools.
 Generous private support makes us affordable for all.

 Our teachers, speech-language therapists and pediatric audiologists are dedicated, caring individuals with advanced degrees and faculty appointments at Washington University School of Medicine.
 Their successes speak in the voices and everyday lives of our alumni, many of whom go on to pursue higher education and professional careers.

 I invite you to visit, meet our staff, families and children and learn what CID has to offer your child.
 Please contact us using the admissions page or call toll-free 888.444.4565 (ext.
 135) to talk to us about your child.
 We look forward to meeting you.